Marginal vs. Effective Tax Rate: What They Mean — and Why Both Matter

 Knowing the difference between your marginal and effective tax rate helps you:

-• Estimate taxes on extra income: For example, a bonus or side gig income is taxed at your marginal rate.
+• Estimate taxes on extra income: For example, a raise, a bonus or side gig income is taxed at your marginal rate.

 • Understand your overall tax burden: Your effective rate shows the true percentage you pay across all income.